Skip to content

 The garden at Polesden Lacey

 The garden at Polesden Lacey has something to offer in every season.
-Take in the views over Ranmore Common from the South Lawn, indulge in the peace and quiet in the Old Kitchen Garden and Upper Sunken Garden.
-Or, soak up the colour and scent in the cutting garden and double herbaceous borders.
+Take in the views over Ranmore Common from the South Lawn and indulge in the peace and quiet in the Old Kitchen Garden and Upper Sunken Garden.
+Or admire the seasonal colour of the Winter Garden.
 Our team is working hard to take the garden to new heights and ensure there is always something beautiful to enjoy.

 Visitors and a dog in the parkland in autumn at Polesden Lacey, Surrey